ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 All messages exchanged between gateways are assumed to run over TLS1.3, and the endpoints at the respective gateways are associated with a certificate indicating the legal owner (or operator) of the gateway.
-HTTPS/S must be used intead of plain HTTP.

 # Conventions used in this document